xunita/waloocom/README.md

 # waloo

 Waloo is an idea that bring together all africa ecommerce in one place.
-It just the UI of how I have seen things
+It just the UI of how I have seen things.

 ## Build Setup